 The Group's principal financial instruments include cash and cash equivalents, debt and equity securities, bank loans and derivative instruments.
-The main purpose of bank loans is to finance working capital relating to importation of crude and petroleum products, as well as to partly fund capital expenditures.
+The main purpose of bank loans is to finance working capital relating to importation of crude and petroleum products, as well as for other general corporate purposes.
 The Group has other financial assets and liabilities such as trade and other receivables and trade and other payables, which are generated directly from its operations.